LostMyInfo/mapih/README.md

 ### [Bulk Overwrite Application Commands](https://discord.com/developers/docs/interactions/application-commands#bulk-overwrite-global-application-command)
 **This is to be used for both global and guild commands.**
 **Provide a guild_id field if using for a guild command.**
-**Takes a list of application commands, overwriting the existing global command list for this application.**
+• Takes a list of application commands, overwriting the existing global command list for this application.

 #### Parameters
 | Field           | Type                                                         | Description                                      |